-In an attempt to help you out, we have 7 easy steps to set goals for your sales team.
+In an attempt to help you out, we have chalked-out 7 easy steps to set goals for your sales team.
 Let’s look at what they are, why you need them, steps to setting goals, types of goals, and examples.

 Table Of Contents

 Sales goals are the sales objectives meant for the sales team of a company.
-To set effective sales goals, you have to keep the skills of each team member in mind.
+To set realistic sales goals, you have to keep the skills of each team member in mind.
 Try to pay attention to the following while you set sales goals for your sales team,

 1. Increasing sales to fetch more profits for the business